Daniel-KM/Omeka-S-module-Vips/README.md

 TODO / Bugs
 -----------

-- [x] Use the tiled images when available for arbitrary size request (ok for vips/tiled tiff).
 - [x] Add a processor for [php-vips].
 - [x] Use vips as Omeka thumbnailer.
-- [ ] Add auto as default type of tiles (so choose tiled tiff if vips is installed, etc.).
-- [ ] Use the library [OpenJpeg] ("libopenjp2-tools" on Debian, or "openjpeg" on Centos instead of ImageMagick for a [performance] reason: ImageMagick always open the file as a whole even when extracting a small part.
-- [ ] Fix bitonal with vips.
+- [ ] Fix bitonal with vips (vips produces 8-bit grayscale instead of true 1-bit monochrome).
-- [ ] Fix save jp2 with vips/convert.
+- [ ] Fix save jp2 with vips (vips does not support jp2 output natively).
-- [ ] Add an auto choice for thumbnailer (and select it according to input format) and tile type.
+- [ ] Add an auto choice for thumbnailer (and select it according to input format).
 - [ ] Manage icc profile.
-- [ ] Manage option "autoOrient"
+- [ ] Manage option "autoOrient" (done for cli mode, remaining for php extension mode).
 - [ ] Manage option "pdfUseCropBox".